 Free roadside parking.

-Walk up Elidir Fawr From Marchlyn Mawr and Deiniolen Route Map and GPX Download
+Walk up Elidir Fawr From Marchlyn Mawr and Deiniolen Ordnance Survey Map and GPX File Download

 The walk up Elidir Fawr from Marchlyn Mawr near Deinolen and Dinorwic, is a hidden gem.
 While it has a bit of a slog on the initial ascent, it is certainly not in the same league as that up from Nant Peris!
 The far north peak of Carnedd y Filiast has the encroaching Penrhyn Quarries nearby, and the main summit of Elidir Fawr has a hydro power plant built inside it, hence the nickname of ‘Electric Mountain’.
 This route makes a great start for a full traverse of the Glyderau, or for a quick half day’s walk.
 Quicker walkers can also walk out to Y Garn and still keep the walk at around four hours.